ExpediaGroup/github-helpers/README.md

 The `check-merge-safety` helper offers a middle-ground between the "Strict" and "Loose" options, giving us the best of both worlds!
-Using this helper allows us to uncheck the "Require branches to be up to date before merging" checkbox while enforcing that PRs are incorporating the latest relevant changes into the CI process.
+Using this helper allows us to uncheck the "Require branches to be up to date before merging" checkbox while forcing PRs to incorporate the latest relevant changes into the CI process.
 This way, we can ensure that only the _necessary_ iterations of PR check runs occur, allowing contributors touching unrelated parts of the codebase to ship code in quick succession!